¡No Pasarán! CNT MilitiawomanBarcelona, 1936

-Our bust offers an insight on that first year of the war, were these idealistic movements had created an innovative social-political experiment in cities like Barcelona.
-The writer George Orwell, member of the International Brigades and witness of those days in the city was fascinated by the energy and fighting spirit of the militiawomen, the “libertarias”, which temporarily free from the traditional conventions, took arms and marched along their male “camaradas” to defend their ideas.
+Our bust offers insight into the first year of the war, where these idealistic movements had created an innovative social-political experiment in cities like Barcelona.
+The writer George Orwell, a member of the International Brigades and witness of those days in the city was fascinated by the energy and fighting spirit of the militiawomen, the “libertarias”, which temporarily free from the traditional conventions, took arms and marched along their male “camaradas” to defend their ideas.

 Note: This is a resin miniature kit that requires assembly and painting.